Research

 The Skeptic Pipeline: How to Systematically Convert Your Most Resistant Employees into Your Most Credible AI Advocates

 Most AI rollouts follow a natural instinct: start with volunteers.
-Find the people excited about AI, give them tools, showcase their results, hope enthusiasm sp
+Find the people excited about AI, give them tools, showcase their results, hope enthusiasm spreads.

 March 2026